Sessions¶

 Local tmux sessions generated from list[LayoutConfig] |

-Conflict policies¶
+Conflict Policies¶

 stackops.cluster.sessions_managers.session_conflict defines the shared conflict planner.

-Supported actions¶
+Supported Actions¶

 | Action | Meaning |